 I wasn't always a writer.
 I used to be a lawyer.
 I spent my days in the city, rushing between courtrooms, drafting affidavits and briefing barristers.
-Then my father got sick and told me his holocaust story; a story that he'd kept hidden because he wanted to put his past behind him.
+Then my father got sick and told me his holocaust story; a story he'd kept hidden so hate wouldn’t touch us.

-Much as I loved dipping into other people's stories, when I thought about what I'd like to write next, I found myself drawn back to Auschwitz and my father’s stories.
+Much as I loved dipping into other people's stories, when I thought about what I'd like to write next, I found myself drawn back to Auschwitz and my father’s experience as a thirteen-year-old boy in the camps.
 I guess I wasn't ready to let him go.
-Writing The Wrong Boy, a Young Adult novel about a young Jewish pianist from Budapest whose life is turned upside down when her family are sent to Auschwitz allowed me to revisit his story and pass on his warning never to forget.
+Writing The Wrong Boy, a Young Adult novel about a Jewish girl whose life is turned upside down when her family are sent to Auschwitz, allowed me to revisit my father’s story and pass on his warning never to forget.
 It was also the only way I knew to prevent something like the Holocaust from happening again – by trying to understand it, and the best way to do that was by giving my readers a character to care about.
 Not millions of Jews - just one - a girl their age with the same fears, insecurities and longings.

 It was a steep learning curve, moving from interviewing people to imagining them into existence, giving them a voice and a personality, having them laugh, cry, love, starve and sometimes die.
 But I was hooked.